Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

-If the solution exists for any point $k$ in Brillouin zone then the system has a \underline{\it flat band}.
-In the paper \cite{Grisha} the potential $\bar{A}$ was chosen such that the system of equations \eqref{fundeq} and \eqref{bndc} has a solution for any point in the Brillouin zone.
-But for a general chosen potential $\bar{A}$, the system of equations \eqref{fundeq} and \eqref{bndc} does have a smooth finite solution {\it only} at some points $k$ in Brillouin zone.
+$\vec{a}_{1,2}$ are the periods of the moire super-lattice and the vector $\vec{k}$ defines the location in the moire Brillouin zone (MBZ).
+If the solution exists for any point $k$ in MBZ zone then the system has a \underline{\it flat band}.
+One can show that such potentials exists \cite{Grisha}.
+But for a general chosen potential $\bar{A}$, the system of equations \eqref{fundeq} and \eqref{bndc} has a smooth finite solution {\it only} at finite numbers of points $k$ in MBZ.

-\textit{The purpose of this paper} is to consider a generic $\bar{A}$ and try to get general properties independent of the concrete form of $\bar{A}$.
-Our main result is that once a flat band exists without the magnetic field, there is an additional flat band, that is not physical but appears once the external magnetic field is applied.
-Therefore, the number of flat bands increases in the presence of the magnetic field.
+\textit{The purpose of this paper} is to consider a \underline{generic potential} $\bar{A}$ in the equation \eqref{fundeq} and get general properties independent of the concrete form of $\bar{A}$, that could shed the light on the physics behind the CS-CM model.
+Our main result is that once a system posses flat band we can separate TBG into a system of two individual sheets with positive and negative effective magnetic fields, that supports Landau levels of different chirality \cite{PhysRevB.31.2529}.
+The negative magnetic field could be canceled by an external magnetic field, resulting in additional flat bands.
+Therefore, the number of flat bands increases in the presence of the magnetic field. \textit{This is the main physical result of this paper.}

-\textit{The paper is organized as follows.} First, we will build an integral of motion of the equation \eqref{fundeq} that is proportional to the Fermi velocity and prove that the flat band appears if and only if this invariant is equal to zero.
-We then demonstrate that the system of equations \eqref{fundeq} and \eqref{bndc} admits an additional solution, which is singular and therefore unphysical.
-This second solution will allow us to rewrite the system of equations in the form of two Dirac equations on a torus with effective $U(1)$ magnetic fields.
-That shows the direct connection of flat band to the Landau levels.

-Finally, we will show that the second solution becomes non-singular and leads to additional flat bands if one introduces an external magnetic field.
+\textit{The paper is organized as follows.} First, we will build an integral of motion of the equation \eqref{fundeq} which, as was shown in \cite{Grisha}, is related to the Fermi velocity.
+Hence we will refer to it as a Fermi integral of motion $I_F$.
+We prove that the flat band appears if and only if this invariant is equal to zero, $I_F=0$.
+Then we demonstrate that the system of equations \eqref{fundeq} and \eqref{bndc} admits an additional solution, which is singular and therefore unphysical.
+This second solution will allow us to rewrite the system of equations in the form of two Dirac equations on a torus with effective magnetic fields.
+This shows the direct connection of flat band to the Landau levels.
+Finally, we will show that introducing an external magnetic field can make the second solution non-singular.
+Hence this leads to additional flat bands which, in principle, could be seen on the experiment.
 The mathematical details are delegated to the Appendix.

-{\it Fermi velocity, zeros of wave functions and the flat band.} For simplicity, let us consider equation \eqref{fundeq} alone without taking into account the boundary conditions \eqref{bndc}:
+{\it Fermi integral, zeros of wave functions and the flat band.} For simplicity, let us consider equation \eqref{fundeq} alone without taking into account the boundary conditions \eqref{bndc}:

-From the mathematical point of view, the external field $\bar{A}$ could be seen as a holomorphic connection on a complex plane.